‘I Know You Chinese People’

 I sat bolt upright and felt an all-too-familiar knot begin to form in my gut.
 Almost instantly, a fire drill went off in my head, a mental exercise I have subconsciously rehearsed since I was a child: that I was being oversensitive; that I was being paranoid; that what I was hearing or seeing was not what was happening; to not draw attention to myself.
 This self-inflicted gaslighting served the short-term purpose of defusing imminent threats, ensuring survival to fight another day, and it was by now instinctive.
 I fumbled for my glasses, in case my eyes were playing tricks on me.
 You’ve got this all wrong, I told myself.
 There is absolutely nothing wrong with Mr. G knowing some Chinese people.
 The knot in my stomach began to relax.
 Still, I was curious.
 I typed in a single question mark, hit send, and was instantly rewarded with a non-delivery error.
 In other words: blocked.

-SARS-CoV-2 has brought with it a surge of hate crimes against Asians: an elderly man forcibly thrown out of a convenience store by an assailant uttering COVID-19-related epithets; a young woman waiting at a bus stop sucker-punched by a passerby; buildings, memorials, and property defaced with racist graffiti.
-It doesn’t matter that I was born here, or that before any of this happened I had no idea what a “wet market” even was.
+SARS-CoV-2 has brought with it a surge of hate crimes against Asians: an elderly man forcibly thrown out of a convenience store by an assailant uttering COVID-19-related epithets; a woman walking home from work spat on; buildings, memorials, and other property defaced with racist graffiti.
+It doesn’t matter that I was born in Canada, or that before any of this happened I had no idea what a “wet market” even was.
 I have a bullseye on my back, having been lumped in with all Asian-appearing people as foreign, savage, dirty, disease-ridden, and therefore unwelcome.
 The same tired tropes we've been slandered with for centuries now reverberate in social media, cable news, and talk radio echo chambers, amplified by people in positions of power and influence.
 The message is clear: My presence pollutes this otherwise clean, civilized society, and I am to leave—or else.

-Even grocery shopping, already beset by shortages and social distancing measures, requires a risk assessment beyond just the danger of infection: Is the fact that the kids are running low on milk worth taking the chance of being shouted at, spat on, punched out, or returning to the car to find it keyed or the tires slashed?
+Essential errands like grocery shopping, already beset by shortages and social distancing measures, require a risk assessment beyond just the danger of infection: Is the fact that the kids are running low on milk worth taking the chance of being shouted at, spat on, punched out, or returning to the car to find it vandalized?
 Do I wear a mask to protect others, or will wearing one make me even more of a target?
 What will I do if I’m attacked?
 Will an altercation end with one or the other in the hospital, or worse?
 What if my wife or our children are attacked?
-This constant hypervigilance is exhausting.
-I can forgive the virus.
-Dispassionate, mechanical, not quite alive yet clearly not inert, it acts only as instructed by its program; horrifically but matter-of-factly, without animosity or remorse.
-But somewhere out there, right at this moment, is a thinking and feeling human being, who has consciously decided that I am the enemy.
+This constant hypervigilance is exhausting; the pandemic itself seems almost trivial by comparison.

-Model minority is a placeholder slur that in the best of times merely affords Asian North Americans a guest pass at the cool kids’ table even as its very name is weaponized to shame and exclude other minorities, in particular Blacks, as being implicitly substandard.
+Model minority is a placeholder slur that, in the best of times, merely affords Asian North Americans a guest pass at the cool (White) kids’ table even as its very words are weaponized to exclude and shame other people of colour as being implicitly substandard.
 It is one side of a coin that faces up or down according to the status du jour of China-Western relations, and whose flip side—yellow peril—attempts to justify anti-Asian racism by shifting responsibility for China’s transgressions, real or perceived, onto Asian-appearing people.
-When an unflattering news story breaks that can expediently be laid at our feet, “model minority” is stripped from us and replaced with sneers and disgusted looks, shouts of “chink” and “go back to your country,” property damage, and physical violence.
+When an unflattering international news story breaks that can expediently be laid at our feet, “model minority” is stripped from us and replaced with sneers, looks of disgust, shouts of “CHINK!” and “GO BACK TO YOUR COUNTRY!” or worse.

 Blue eyes, brown eyes: What Jane Elliott's famous experiment says about race 50 years on | The Arizona Republic